-For quick information, check the Folk Dance Catalogue.
+Folk Dance Catalogue (on this site).
 Austin, Tex.: Houston, Ron, 1976.
 It shows countries and regions of origin and possible other names for virtually all the dances documented between 1900-1976.

-For more detail on a limited number of dances, check the Cumulative Index by Area or Ethnic Group or the Cumulative Index by Title in a recent Folk Dance Problem Solver.
-Annual, 1987-present.
+Problem Solver Alphabetical Index -OR- Problem Solver Regional Index (on this site) in a recent Folk Dance Problem Solver.
 Houston, Ron.
-Austin, Texas: Society of Folk Dance Historians (SFDH), 1987-present.
+Austin, Texas: Society of Folk Dance Historians (SFDH), Annual, 1987 to present.
 They each present detailed background information and instructions for about 40 folk dances.

 Now it gets really academic.
 You may want to run this list by a reference librarian:

 Consult The Humanities: a selective guide to Information sources, 4th ed. by Ron Blazek and Elizabeth Aversa.
 Englewood, Colo.: Libraries Unlimited, Inc., 1994.
 It will lead you to several dictionaries and encyclopedias of dance.
 Most such dictionaries and encyclopedias are in most libraries' reference rooms, so you can do them quickly.